ongres/stackgres/doc/content/en/04-administration-guide/07-high-availability/01-switchover/_index.md

 When should the switchover take place (e.g. 2020-01-16T17:23 )  [now]:
 ```

-And as a final question and warning, this show us the current status and if we want to proceed with the change:
+And as a final question and warning, this show us the current status and asks if we want to proceed with the change:

 ```
 Current cluster topology